 As a sommelier and brewer with years of experience in the industry, I can provide some insight into the process of obtaining a liquor license in Texas.
 It's important to note that the timeline for obtaining a liquor license can vary depending on several factors, including the type of license and the specific requirements of the local governing authorities in the city and county where you plan to operate.

-In Texas, the Alcoholic Commission (TABC) is responsible for issuing liquor licenses and permits.
+In Texas, the Alcoholic Beverage Commission (TABC) is responsible for issuing liquor licenses and permits.
 The process typically takes around 45 to 60 days, but it can sometimes take longer depending on various factors.

 1. Determine the type of license: The first step is to determine the type of license you need based on the nature of your business.
-Texas offers several types of licenses, including and retailer's permits, mixed beverage permits, and distillery permits, among others.
+Texas offers several types of licenses, including beer and wine retailer's permits, mixed beverage permits, and distillery permits, among others.

 2. Gather necessary documents: Once you have identified the appropriate license, you will need to gather all the required documents.
 These may include a completed application form, a certificate of occupancy for your premises, a floor plan of the establishment, a lease agreement, and a certificate of zoning compliance.
 Additionally, you may need to provide personal information, such as your Social Security number and fingerprints for a background check.